revpwn/JobInterviewAlgorithms/Factorialize/README.md

 # Factorialize
 **Problem Definition:**
-Write a function that takes a number as an argument and return its factorial value.
+Write a function that takes a number as an argument and return its factorialized value.

 ---
 **Examples:**